Abortion Pill Side Effects: What Is Normal and When to Call a Provider

 Is it normal to pass blood clots?

 Yes.
-Passing blood clots, including some that may be the size of a lemon, is a normal part of the process.
-This is how your body passes the pregnancy tissue.
+Passing blood clots, including some the size of a lemon, is a normal part of the process, and it is how your body passes the pregnancy tissue.

 What pain medication can I take?

-Ibuprofen (600 to 800 mg every 6 to 8 hours) is the most effective over-the-counter option.
-Avoid aspirin, as it can increase bleeding.
-A heating pad also helps with cramps.
-The provider will give you specific pain management instructions.
+Ibuprofen (600 to 800 mg every 6 to 8 hours) is the best over-the-counter option.
+Avoid aspirin, because it can increase bleeding.
+A heating pad also helps with cramps, and the provider will give you specific pain relief instructions.

 When should I go to the emergency room?

-Go to the ER if you soak through 2 or more thick pads per hour for 2 or more consecutive hours, have a fever above 100.4°F for more than 24 hours, experience severe pain not relieved by ibuprofen, or have foul-smelling discharge.
-These situations are rare but need immediate attention.
+Go to the ER if you soak through 2 or more thick pads per hour for 2 or more hours in a row, have a fever above 100.4°F for more than 24 hours, have severe pain that ibuprofen does not relieve, or notice foul-smelling discharge.
+These problems are rare but need care right away.

 Can I take a bath after taking the abortion pill?

 Showers are fine at any time.
-Avoid baths, swimming pools, and hot tubs for at least one week after taking the medications to reduce the risk of infection.
-Your provider will provide specific aftercare instructions.
+Avoid baths, swimming pools, and hot tubs for at least one week after taking the medicines to lower the risk of infection.
+Your provider will give you specific aftercare instructions.

 When can I have sex after taking the abortion pill?

 Most providers recommend waiting at least 1 to 2 weeks or until after your follow-up appointment.
-This reduces the risk of infection while your cervix is still slightly open.
-Your provider at The Center for Women will give you personalized guidance at your visit.
+Waiting lowers the risk of infection while your cervix is still slightly open.
+Your provider at The Center for Women will give you personal guidance at your visit.

 Sources